satyanarayan-rao/Trj2Shape/README.md

 the trajectory analyses. `Trj2Shape` is designed to analyze the DNA shape profiles that helps make better conclusions about the interaction mechanism.

-`Trj2Shape` currently analyzes four DNA shape features- Minor Groove Width (MGW), Propeller Twist (ProT), Helix Twist (HelT) and Roll angle (Roll).
+`Trj2Shape` currently analyzes four DNA shape features<Right>Minor Groove Width (MGW), Propeller Twist (ProT), Helix Twist (HelT) and Roll angle (Roll).

 The documentation elaborates on the steps involved in getting to DNA shape data